grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 :::

 :::info
 `${__value.text:percentencode}` is the percent-encoded value of the clicked table cell.
-When using variables in drilldown links make sure to call `replaceVariables` available via argument of `onBuildUrl` function, before passing the URL to `sceneUtils.getLinkUrlWithAppUrlState` helper.
+When using variables in drilldown links make sure to call `replaceVariables` available via argument of `onBuildUrl` function, before passing the URL to `sceneUtils.getLinkWithAppState` helper.
 :::

 ### Step 4.
 Build a drill-down page